 In addition to these compulsory subjects, pupils in Years 10 & 11 have the opportunity to choose four additional GCSE subjects from the following list:

-French, Geography, History, Triple Science, Computer Science, Art, Business Studies, Drama, Food Preparation & Nutrition, Design & Technology, ICT, Media Studies, Music, PE, and Skills for Work.
+French, Geography, History, Triple Science, Computer Science, Art, Business Studies, Drama, Food Preparation & Nutrition, Design & Technology, ICT, Media Studies, Music, PE, Sociology and Skills for Work.

 Through Years 10 and 11, every pupil will continue to have daily contact with a form tutor.
 The tutor's role, with support from a Head of Year, is to encourage and guide pupils and to monitor their behavior and academic progress.